A Tennessee Farm Grows A New Generation Of Social Justice Activists

 "It's a metaphor for hope," says Edelman.

-Haley Farm hearkens back to the Highlander Folk School – where leaders of the civil rights movement trained in the 1950's.
-Edelman calls this home to a new social justice movement.
+Haley Farm hearkens back to the Highlander Folk School — where leaders of the civil rights movement trained in the 1950s.

-"A modern movement that goes beyond the civil rights movement that ends poverty," Edelman says.
-"Can we can we be an inclusive country with all of our diverse people?
-There should not be any poor children in America."
+Edelman calls this home to a new social justice movement — "a modern movement that goes beyond the civil rights movement that ends poverty."

+"Can we be an inclusive country with all of our diverse people?
+There should not be any poor children in America," she says.

 Now, on Haley Farm, the focus is on movement building.

-In June, more than 13-hundred teenagers and young adults gathered under a giant tent in a pasture chanting a call and response "Good Morning, Good Morning!"
+In June, more than 1,300 teenagers and young adults gathered under a giant tent in a pasture chanting a call and response, "Good Morning, Good Morning!"

 "Freedom Schools were a way that the young volunteers could keep children out of harm's way," says Edelman.
-"My first Freedom School that I visited was in Greenwood, Mississippi, under an old oak tree, with rocking chairs like the ones here at the farm," she says.
+"My first Freedom School that I visited was in Greenwood, Miss., under an old oak tree, with rocking chairs like the ones here at the farm," she says.

-The trainees, called "servant leader interns," start their day with a high energy motivational routine called Harambee – which in Swahili means "pull together."
+The trainees, called "servant leader interns," start their day with a high-energy motivational routine called Harambee – which in Swahili means "pull together."

 It includes chants, cheers, spiritual songs, readings, and history lessons about the civil rights movement — the same activities the interns will replicate in their classrooms back home.